Who can use this feature

 Anyone with edit access to the file can access prototyping settings in the right sidebar.
 The Prototype tab allows you to view, edit, or create interactions and animations.

-There are a few ways editors can access prototype settings:
+There are a few ways people with edit access can interact with prototype settings:

 - Select Prototype tab in the right sidebar to enter prototype mode.